venkatsubra01/CS224N-Natural-Language-Processing/a4/README.md

 4. **Changes to Make in Colab**
    Change the instances of "/opt/anaconda3/envs/local_nmt/bin/python" to "python3" in run.sh if you want to train (converting from my conda environment to the Colab environment)

+5. **Run the translator application**
+   In one terminal, execute `cd server` and `python server.py`.
+Then in another terminal, execute `cd client` and `npm run dev`.
+Then go to the port stated in the client terminal in your browser.

 ## Results
 1. I hit a BLEU score of 20.3, which is comparable to the expected results of ~20.
 We will use these model params to make the Mandarin to English translator.
 2. Seq2Seq translators do significantly better when there is more context in the sentences.